Black Women and Uterine Fibroids

 UTERINE FIBROID REMOVAL SUPPORT GROUP

-This is a facebook group with more than 20,000 members for people who want support around medical interventions for fibroid treatment. > learn more
+This is a Facebook group with more than 35,000 members for people who want support around medical interventions for fibroid treatment. > learn more

 UTERINE FIBROID SUPPORT & RESOURCE GROUP

-This is another facebook group with over 11,000 members.
+This is another Facebook group with over 19,000 members.
 This is for people who want to learn more about the symptoms and treatment of fibroids and also discuss their personal stories. > learn more

 This is a website specifically for women who have had a hysterectomy.
-It includes a support forum to discuss personal experiences with hysterectomy and many different resources as well. > visit the site
+It includes a support forum to discuss personal experiences with hysterectomies, and it has many different resources as well. > visit the site

 In August 2018, KCRW news put out an inspiring podcast that illustrates the journey of KalaLea, a young Black woman suffering from fibroids.
-KalaLea explains how she lived with terrible pain and heavy bleeding from the time she got her first period well into her 30’s before any medical professional told her it was abnormal.
-She explains how she had to learn to be her own advocate for her health to take control of her life and gives advice to other Black women who are suffering from fibroids.
-The podcast, titled “Bleeding” is part of the series Bodies. > listen now
+KalaLea explains how she lived with terrible pain and heavy bleeding from the time she got her first period well into her 30s before any medical professional told her it was abnormal.
+She explains how she had to learn to be her own advocate for her health to take control of her life, and she also gives advice to other Black women who are suffering from fibroids.
+The podcast, titled “Bleeding,” is part of the series Bodies. > listen now

 THE WHITE DRESS PROJECT